abelectronicsuk/ABElectronics_CPP_Libraries/ExpanderPi/README.md

 ```
 io_get_interrupt_polarity()
 ```
-Get the polarity of the INT output pins
+Get the polarity of the INT output pins.
 **Returns:** *(uint8_t)* 1 = Active-high.
 0 = Active-low.
 ___
 ```
 io_set_interrupt_type(uint8_t port, uint8_t value)
 ```
-Sets the type of interrupt for each pin on the selected port
+Sets the type of interrupt for each pin on the selected port.
 **Parameters:**
 port *(uint8_t)*: 0 = pins 1 to 8, 1 = pins 9 to 16
 value *(uint8_t)*: number between 0 and 255 or 0x00 and 0xFF.
 Each bit in the 8-bit number represents a pin on the port.
 1 = interrupt is fired when the pin matches the default value, 0 = the interrupt is fired on state change